SharpSync/docs/datasources/netsuite/markdown/common-scenarios.md

 note3: Should you want to change the selector string or any of the tokens being selected, then you have to first remove the list name, save, change the tokens, then enter the list name again.
 The selection is generated at the time of loading the list from NetSuite, and since this can be a data intensive process, SharpSync doesn't store all the details all the time, it only stores the specified details.

-## I want to populate a default value for my account values
+## Setting up a default value for income and expense accounts

 To setup a default value, you can use a rule such as this